Vail Resorts’ Sustainability Claims Don’t Ski Straight: A Tale of Profit Over Planet with an Environmental Track Record

 The establishment narrative—promoted by Vail Resorts and state regulators—emphasizes efficiency and compliance, but it may downplay cumulative impacts on fragile alpine environments.
 Independent studies, like those by University of Colorado Boulder, suggest that even regulated snowmaking can harm aquatic life when combined with mine pollution and reduced natural snowfall.
 Public sentiment, as seen in letters to local papers, reflects growing unease about prioritizing tourism over environmental stewardship.

-Snowmaking in Summit County has been a flashpoint for controversy since the 2000s, driven by drought-induced water shortages, environmental impacts on the Snake River, and concerns about toxic pollutants.
+Snowmaking in Summit County has been clouded by drought-induced water shortages, environmental impacts on the Snake River, and concerns about toxic pollutants.
 While resorts have improved efficiency and complied with regulations, tensions persist between economic interests and environmental sustainability.
 Ongoing climate change and public scrutiny will likely keep these issues in focus, requiring continued innovation and transparency from the ski industry.

 The Business Model: Growth at All Costs

 Vail Resorts thrives on scale.
 Owning resorts from Vail to Whistler Blackcomb and beyond, they’ve mastered a formula: acquire properties, expand terrain, and drive Epic Pass sales (over 2.3 million sold in 2023).
 This fuels revenue—$2.89 billion for fiscal 2024—while their stock price currently hovers around $170-130 a share this year (April '25).
-Expansions like Keystone’s (2023) 555-acre Bergman Bowl or Beaver Creek’s (2022) 250-acre McCoy Park add skiable acres, attracting crowds but clearing forests and fragmenting wildlife habitats — or in some cases polluting them.
-Snowmaking, essential for consistent seasons amid climate change, guzzles water from rivers like Colorado’s Snake and Gore Creek, with systems consuming loads of energy and stressing the aquatic ecosystem — especially during years of drought, low-flow or hazardous substance dumps.
-This growth-driven model, while profitable, inherently clashes with ecological limits, setting the stage for environmental missteps.
+Expansions like Keystone’s (2023) 555-acre Bergman Bowl or Beaver Creek’s (2022) 250-acre McCoy Park add skiable acres, attracting crowds but clearing forests and fragmenting wildlife habitats — or in some cases polluting them, with human waste.
+This growth-driven model, while profitable, inherently clashes with ecological limits, setting the stage for negative environmental impacts and an additional need for an Epic Promise.

 “Vail Resorts' Epic Promise is a comprehensive commitment to social responsibility and environmental stewardship.
 It encompasses a range of initiatives, including charitable giving, community programs, employee support, and a strong focus on achieving zero net operating impact by 2030.
 This includes goals of zero net emissions, zero waste to landfill, and zero net operating impact on forests and habitat.”